downfa11/cursus/docs/user-guide/configuration.md

 ### YAML Format

-The standard configuration format used in go-broker is YAML.
+The standard configuration format used in cursus is YAML.
 Here's the complete structure:

 ```
 broker: